warrayquipsome/Chillax/README.md

 So they are **not recommended** when it comes to customizations.

-To overcome this issue, we recommend you to fork the [Chillax](https://github.com/warrayquipsome/Chillax) repository and make changes there and use the raw link of the forked repository.
+To overcome this issue, we recommend you to fork the [Chillax](https://github.com/warrayquipsome/Chillax) repository and make changes in the newly forked repository and use the raw link of the forked repository.
-This way you will have the full control over `update/patch` and there will be no surprises.
+This way you will have the full control over `update/patch` and there will be **no surprises**.

 </details>